 Like the Wii before it, the Nintendo Switch introduces new technologies to gaming that haven't been explored before.

-It’s a fun collection of games, but we don’t think it has the same 'replayability' as Wii Sports.
+It's a fun collection of games, but we don't think it has the same 'replayability' as the classic Wii Sports did.

 - A great little co-op indie game

-One of the nice surprises of the Switch launch event was Snipperclips, a small puzzle game in which two players solve puzzles by cutting sections out of each other and changing their character’s shapes.
+One of the nice surprises of the Switch launch event way back when was Snipperclips, a small puzzle game in which two players solve puzzles by cutting sections out of each other and changing their character's shapes.

-It’s a delightful, charming, little game, and with its budget price tag we think it could end up being an essential purchase.
+It’s a delightful, charming, little game, and with its budget price tag we think it's another essential purchase for anyone who owns a Nintendo Switch.